-The Scheme uses government bonds, corporate bonds and cash as matching assets in the LDI Strategy holding.
+The scheme uses government bonds, corporate bonds and cash as matching assets.
 The remainder of the assets are used as growth assets.

 The employer has agreed that it will aim to eliminate the scheme actuarial deficit (as assessed on the ongoing funding basis) by 31 March 2026.